expload/pravda/doc/dapp-api.md

 DApps API Specification introduces __method__ entity.
 This entity is similar to [Solidity](http://solidity.readthedocs.io/en/v0.4.24/) methods from Ethereum ecosystem.

 DApp API specification establishes REST API for calling methods of the program with a given address.

+An implementaion of the Standard should ask the current user if he confirms this transaction or not.
+If this transaction is not confirmed, `NotConfirmed` error should be sent.
+On the other hand, if the transaction is confirmed, it should be signed with the current user private key and boradcasted to the Pravda blockchain.

+If there is no current user, an implemenation of the Standard should return `NoKeys` error.

 ### Request